mikeweltevrede/finding-the-mole/output/2024/results.md

 There was no opportunity to earn money in this task.
 Moreover, there was no unequal division of groups in some sort of way.
 As such, I omit this task from the analysis.

+## Episode 7

+### Task 1
+The participants had to do several small tasks related to music, e.g. linking musical terms to their meaning and Pictionary with song titles.
+For each correctly executed task, money would be earned.

+At first, I was not sure if there was some sort of way in which I could determine a Mole group, e.g. the tasks that did not earn money.
+However, there was no structure there and for some tasks they swapped the groups throughout.
+As such, although there are definitely actions the Mole could take in this task, I omit this task from the analysis.

+### Task 2
+Waiters: Kees, Rosario
+Drivers: Anna, Babs, Fons, Rian

+The participants had to pick up several people who had booked a table at a brunch.
+At the end, they had to put these people in a line, ordering them alphabetically by their first name.
+They would gain money per person as long as the line was still in alphabetical order.
+So, that means that even though there is a mistake, the line could still be in order.
+For instance, consider the line of people with names Angela, Betty, Charlie, Carl, etcetera.
+Even though Carl should have been placed before Charlie, the first three people are still in alphabetical order.
+In this case, the participants would receive the amount of money for three correct answers.

+The participants were divided into two groups: four people would drive around the town to pick up the guests and bring them to the restaurant (Drivers).
+The other two people would be at the restaurant as Waiters from the get-go, receiving the guests when they were dropped off.
+The drivers would join the latter two as Waiters when time was up.

+I do not really see any benefit for the Mole to want to be a Waiter from the get-go.
+If they were a driver, they could execute several strategies.
+For example, they could pick up many people which would increase the probability of messing up the alphabetical order (either due to the large number of people by itself or because they could claim someone's name is Carlos while it was Charlie).
+They could also choose to skip picking up guests; the Mole might know where the guests are waiting, or they would just spot the guests and drive past them.
+Another option would be to stall and just drive around leisurely.
+As such, I assume the Mole would want to be a Driver.

+### Task 3
+Looked: Fons, Rosario
+Did not look: Anna, Babs, Kees, Rian

+The participants were called into a private room one-by-one.
+They were offered the opportunity to take a look at ten questions that would be on the test in the finals.
+This would cost them 500 euros.
+If no one looked, they would earn 3,000 euros.
+If they themselves did not look, they were told that "integrity would be rewarded".
+After everyone made their choice, those that did not look were informed that they could bid on an exemption for that episode's elimination.
+They would have to mention a bid as well as a person whom they suspected did look.
+If that was correct, the amount bid would be deducted from the group pot.

+Especially since it would not be revealed who looked, except for the person indicated by the highest bidder, there was little reason for the Mole to look.
+They gain nothing from the information and the only reason would be to guarantee the 3,000 euros would not be earned.
+However, it is generally safe to assume that at least one person would look, so you can take the risk.
+If you do not look, and you bid at least 500 euros, you already have a high chance that you remove more money from the pot that if you did look; either you will remove this amount or someone who bid higher.
+If it turns out that the person that was suspected from having looked actually did not look, this was only a small gamble to make for the Mole.
+As such, I suspect the Mole to not have looked.